henrik42/solo/README.md

         (swank/start-server :port port :host host)))

-The `-main` function is (by convention) special -- it can be run like this (note that it will recieve `String`-type arguments when called from command-line)
+The `-main` function is (by convention) special -- it can be run like this (note that it will receive `String`-type arguments when called from command-line)

     solo-project$ rlwrap java -cp lib/\*:src/clj clojure.main -m solo.swank :port 4006